gprMax/gprMax/docs/source/input_hash_cmds.rst

 .. note::

-    * The functions used to create the waveforms can be found in the in ``toolboxes/Plotting`` package.
+    * The functions used to create the waveforms can be found in the ``toolboxes/Plotting`` package.
     * ``gaussiandot``, ``gaussiandotnorm``, ``gaussiandotdot``, ``gaussiandotdotnorm``, ``ricker`` waveforms have their centre frequencies specified by the user, i.e. they are not derived to the 'base' ``gaussian``
     * ``gaussianprime`` and ``gaussiandoubleprime`` waveforms are the first derivative and second derivative of the 'base' ``gaussian`` waveform, i.e. the centre frequencies of the waveforms will rise for the first and second derivatives.